AdobeDocs/experience-manager-cloud-service.en/help/forms/setup-local-development-environment.md

 >[!NOTE]
 >
-> Setup AEM Archetype version 30 or later based project to get and use Microsoft® Dynamics 365 and Salesforce Form Data Models with AEM Forms as a Cloud Service.
+> Setup AEM Archetype version 30 or later based project to get and use Microsoft&reg; Dynamics 365 and Salesforce Form Data Models with AEM Forms as a Cloud Service.
 > Setup AEM Archetype version 32 or later based project to get and use Tranquil, Urbane, and Ultramarine themes with AEM Forms as a Cloud Service.

 To set up the project: